-If you’re looking to really get into CS:GO and show off your own style, you might want to swap out the default knives for something more unique.
-Here are all the knives in CS:GO, from cheapest to the most expensive.
+The most desirable items in CS:GO and Counter-Strike 2 are knives, so if you want to swap out the default blades for something more unique, here are the best knives in CS:GO, from cheapest to the most expensive.

-There’s a total of 19 knives you can use, and all of these knives have unique patterns and designs too, so the choices are endless.
+There’s a total of 19 knife types you can use, and all of these knives have unique skins, patterns and designs too, so the choices are endless.

-Although some knives like the Butterfly Knife or Karambit are generally more expensive, some of the “cheaper” knives can be very pricey too if they have a certain pattern on them.
+Although some knives, like the Butterfly Knife or Karambit, are very expensive, some of the “cheaper” knives can be very pricey too if they have a certain pattern on them.

-For example, there are some specific rare patterns called ‘Blue Gems’, which will always make any knife costs many thousands of dollars.
+For example, specific rare patterns called ‘Blue Gems’ will always make any knife cost thousands of dollars.
 The most desirable knives can sell for over $10,000, with the most expensive valued at around $1.5 million.